omkarpai/knowledge-base/content/posts/multiple-git-identities.md

     sshCommand = "ssh -i PATH_TO_YOUR_WORK_PRIVATE_KEY"
 ```

-This will now automatically use your work identity for the work folder & your personal identity for all other folders.
+This will now automatically use your work identity when the current directory contains `/home/YOUR_USER/work/` & your personal identity for all other directories.
 You could also extend this for more folders and identities as required.

+You can now use the SSH URLs of any private work repositories to clone them in the `/home/YOUR_USER/work/` directory.